Skip to main content

 Still, great progress was made, despite the fact that, as one investor explained, “Every new undertaking hath its difficulty.”
 By the end of the summer of 1648, John Winthrop the elder wrote his son that “the furnace runnes 8 tun per weeke, and their barre Iron is as good as Spanish.”
 Moreover, the workers were showing a marked habit of adapting old ways to new conditions.
 As early as 1646, Joseph Jenks, a skilled blacksmith at the Saugus site, received a patent on an innovation described as “engines for mills to goe with water,” for manufacturing edged tools, such as scythes.
 It is perhaps the earliest example of “Yankee ingenuity.”

-But while the Saugus ironworks turned out increasing amounts of both pig iron and products made from it, what it did not produce was a profit.
+But, while the Saugus ironworks turned out increasing amounts of both pig iron and products made from it, what it did not produce was a profit.
 The stockholders, not a bit different from stockholders today, kept pressing for changes that they hoped would lead to a return on their investment.
 As the losses mounted, the financial situation went from bad to worse.
 In 1653 the troubles exploded in a blizzard of lawsuits that reached as high as the Lord Protector, Oliver Cromwell.

 Ownership of the ironworks fell into the hands of its creditors.
-But during the period when production was interrupted by legal troubles, the works deteriorated and many of its skilled workers drifted off to other places.
+But, during the period when production was interrupted by legal troubles, the works deteriorated and many of its skilled workers drifted off to other places.

 The Saugus ironworks never recovered.
-By 1676 the works were in ruins, and the town was petitioning for the removal of the dam across the Saugus River so that alewives could once again run up it to spawn.
+By 1676, the works were in ruins, and the town was petitioning for the removal of the dam across the Saugus River so that alewives could once again run up it to spawn.

 Still, if the first industrial-scale ironworks in North America was a failure, the idea behind it—that one could make money producing iron in the American colonies—was sound.
 By the end of the colonial era, the colonies were producing one-seventh of the world’s pig iron supply.

-Archeological work at the Saugus site began in 1948, and a wealth of artifacts was found, including the five-hundred-pound hammer used to pound impurities out of the iron after it was smelted.
+Archeological work at the Saugus site began in 1948, and a wealth of artifacts was found, including the 500-pound hammer used to pound impurities out of the iron after it was smelted.
 Today, fully restored, the Saugus ironworks is one of the major tourist attractions of Massachusetts and a national historic site, run by the National Park Service.
 It fully deserves that status, for it is a memorial to the spirit that created it, a spirit that contributed as much in its own way as did the spirit of liberty to making this country what it is today.

 Donate